Don’t Pay Full Price For On Your Next Oil Change Service

 -Changing the car oil on your own won’t be the finest hour of your life, but it can save you a bomb in the long run.
 Frankly speaking, the task is not difficult, but it requires you to be diligent (more on this later).
 By the way, the first oil change affair would prove to be a great confidence booster.

 – Don’t fall for unnecessary add-ons that the car mechanic may offer you at his den.
-Keep in mind that an oil change job is a good money-making opportunity for a car mechanic.
+Keep in mind that an oil change at a bargain price is a good money-making opportunity for a car mechanic.
 So, strictly avoid any kind of dreaded oil change upsells.
 As they say, ‘Money saved is money earned.’

 -For older vehicles, you can consider switching to synthetic oil to reduce unwanted stress on the engine.
 The switch can prove to be an economical affair in the long run because it will help you drive longer and further before changing the car oil again.

 –As hinted before, never delay scheduled car maintenance services.
 If you do so, you will end up paying more later, than less now.
 For car low-cost oil change, you must act ‘now’ and not ‘later’ because things can go wrong pretty quickly once the car runs out of good running oil.
 So, be kind to your wallet by acting fast.

 Current Oil Change Coupons List – January 2019

 Firestone – $10 OFF High mileage and Synthetic blend oil and filter change OR $15 OFF Standard oil change